 As you can see on the image at the right side, the BB Cream adjusted to my skin tone after a minute or two.
 But after an hour or so, my face got super oily and the BB Cream melted.
 It had a nice finish and covered my blemishes well without looking like I caked my face with powder.

 What I don’t like about this product is its one shade.
 San-San doesn’t have any other shade for their BB Cream.
-Thank goodness it adjusted well to my skin.
+Thank goodness it adjusted well on my skin.

 My verdict: 3.5 hearts over 5.